wormhole-foundation/wormhole/CONTRIBUTING.md

 Instead:

 - When initially installing OR pulling what has been changed: `npm ci`.
-If you do not do this, you may not get exactly what is specified in the file, inadvertently update dependencies, or even pull exploits down to your machine!
-Never use npm install for this use case.
+If you do not do this, you may not get exactly what is specified in the file, inadvertently update dependencies, or even pull exploits down to your machine! **Never use `npm install` for this use case**.
 - When needing to add or update a package: `npm i <package>@<version>` or `bun add <package>@<version>`.
 If you do not do this, you may inadvertently update other packages (see 2) or fail to update the lock file.
 - When needing to remove a package: `npm r <package>`.
 If you do not do this, you may inadvertently update other packages (see 2) or fail to update the lock file.